shadowed1/ChromeOS_PowerControl/README.md

 -
   `sudo mv ~/tmp/ChromeOS_PowerControl_Installer.sh /usr/local/bin`
 - `sudo bash /usr/local/bin/ChromeOS_PowerControl_Installer.sh`

+- Installer has prompts to customize installation.
-- BatteryControl is able to run in the background but PowerControl is not.
-Both can be utilized by one terminal simultaneously!
+- Both PowerControl and BatteryControl can run in the background and can be adjusted in real-time.

 __Commands:__
 - `sudo powercontrol start               # Throttle CPU based on temperature curve`